LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Deploying.md

     - **Fallback Skill ID**: If the skill (that you assigned to the bot agent) has a defined fallback skill, you can enter the fallback skill's ID here.
 The fallback skill is the skill to which to route the conversation as a fallback if no agents with the primary skill have free capacity.
 Fallback skills have several uses, but they're often used to escalate (transfer) a conversation from a bot agent to a live agent.
 You define fallback skills for skills in LiveEngage.
 For more on this, see the [LivePerson Knowledge Center](https://knowledge.liveperson.com).
     - **External Webhook URL**: This option is for brands that want to use HTTP instead of WebSocket for connection to LiveEngage.
 Enter the URL to which the HTTP connector will post user messages to external endpoints.
     - **Accessibility**: Select this if you want the bot messages to support Accessibility.
 If you select this, the fields sent in the JSON object have the tooltip attribute.
-7. If desired, click " + " beside **Custom Configurations**, and enter the custom configuration flags to set.
-These are key/value pairs that alter the behavior of the bot.
-They allow for fundamental changes in bot behavior *outside* of the design of the bot, and they're injected at the point of connecting the bot to a bot agent on a 1:1 basis.
-For the list of custom configuration flags you can set, see [below](conversation-builder-testing-deployment-deploying-to-liveengage.html#custom-configuration-flags) in this topic.
+7. If desired, click " + " beside **Custom Configurations**, and enter any custom configuration fields to set.
+For more on these, see [below](conversation-builder-testing-deployment-deploying-to-liveengage.html#custom-configuration-flags) in this topic.
 8. Click **Save**.

-    This creates the connection between the bot and the bot agent in the target LiveEngage environment.
+    This establishes the connection between the bot and the bot agent in the target LiveEngage environment.

     To fully deploy the bot, now you must [start the agent connector](conversation-builder-testing-deployment-deploying-to-liveengage.html#start-a-bot-agent).